-All our Guides are handpicked for their ability to run a tour, they are the forefront of our enterprise.
-A Guide meets you as you arrive in Laos to begin your exciting adventure.
+All our Guides are handpicked for their ability to run a tour; they are at the forefront of our enterprise.
+A Guide meets you as you arrive in Laos to begin your exciting excursion.
 It is Lao law that you travel with a properly licensed Tour Guide.
 Consequently, all our Guides are properly licensed by the Laos Tourist board and carry their ID cards with them at all times.

-We are registered with the Laos Tourist Board and our licences are displayed in our office should you wish to see them.
-We take immense pride in our achievements to date and a huge satisfaction in being included within the Laos Tourist Board’s plans to promote motorcycling in Laos.
-All of our motorcycle adventure tours and eBike adventure tours are registered with the tourism department and taxes paid.
+We are registered with the Laos Tourist Board, and our licenses are displayed in our office should you wish to see them.
+We take immense pride in our achievements to date and a huge satisfaction in being included in the Laos Tourist Board’s plans to promote motorcycling in Laos.
+All of our motorcycle and eBike adventures are registered with the tourism department, and taxes are paid.

 The cost of your bike rental, third party insurance, Guide, permits, Lao Government charges, support truck, all related paperwork, and of course, our expertise.
 Plus…

 Meals: *Breakfast, Lunch & Dinner are included.
 All our stops are in areas where food is available in local cafes and restaurants.
 There is often a wide choice of national cuisines to choose from.